 You’ll find Buddhists that believe in ancestor worship and Christians that believe in reincarnation.
 The rules are flexible and there are no false idols.
-This expression of spirituality isn’t hard to encounter in Hanoi, with imposing churches just a few steps from temples hidden down alleys.
-There’re spiritual activities happening almost constantly, evidenced by the locals burning and worshipping right on the street.
+This expression of spirituality isn’t hard to encounter in Hanoi, with colonial-styled churches just a few steps away from temples hidden down alleys.
+See it all with us and learn about this intriguing mix with one of our expert local guides.

 Hanoi is one of Vietnam’s key art cities, with the country’s best art museum and most prestigious art university.
 But the most engaging spaces aren’t the museums and galleries, but the art hubs where younger generations push the boundaries.